Auction learning as a two-player game: Experimental Results

 \section{Experimental Results}

-We show that our approach can recover near-optimal auctions in settings for which the optimal solution is known and that it can find new auctions for settings where there is no known analytical solution.
-The results obtained are competitive or better than the ones obtained in \cite{dutting2017optimal} while requiring much less hyperparameters.
-We also evaluate ALGnet in online auctions.
-We demonstrate that it adapts to the distributional shift and recovers near optimal auctions faster than RegretNet.
+We show that ALGnet can recover near-optimal auctions for settings where the optimal solution is known and that it can find new auctions for settings where analytical solution are not known.
+Since RegretNet is already capable of discovering near optimal auctions, one cannot expect ALGnet to achieve significantly higher optimal revenue than RegretNet.
+The results obtained are competitive or better than the ones obtained in \cite{dutting2017optimal} while requiring much less hyperparameters (Section~\ref{sec:dutt}).